 Novel balloon catheter systems are currently under development.
-Equipped with sensors, mechanisms, and flexible electronics that can provide blood flow information, ablation therapy, electrical stimulation, and haematological information, all in one compact balloon catheter device.
+Equipped with sensors, mechanisms, and flexible electronics that can provide blood flow information, ablation therapy, electrical stimulation, and hematological information, all in one compact balloon catheter device.
 Similarly, new balloon catheter designs have been developed for both bridge to transplant or destination therapies, featuring specialized continuous flow pumps, providing increased reliability.

 The high cost of surgical robots has been a barrier for many hospitals in adopting surgical robotic systems.
 This is always the case with any new platform.
 However, now that the benefits of surgical robotics have been well established and the competition has intesified, prices have dropped significantly over recent years.